Applying Materials w/ Lambert

 Create a simple cube, Scale it up a bit and bring it up to the ground plane

-Apply a new lambert to the cube, name it Carboard Box and load the Cardboard Box File
+Apply a new lambert to the cube, name it Carboard Box and load the Cardboard Box File through the Color option (same as above)

 Open the UV Editor Window